 We also could have shopped there for local foods to prepare our own meal.
 The Swamp Rabbit buys produce and other products from local farms, and there were boxes and baskets of tomatoes, peaches, blueberries, zucchini and lots of other fresh produce.

 When you're on the trail, you can't miss this place.
 The words "Café & Grocery" are in huge letters on the brick building.

-I admired some beautiful desserts; offerings on a typical day are pecan, peanut butter and Key lime pies or coconut, carrot and chocolate cake.
-But we decided to head across Main Street and down the block for dessert at one more restaurant on the trail.
+After a healthy and delicious meal, we decided to head across Main Street and down the block for dessert at one more restaurant on the trail.

 At Upcountry Provisions Bakery and Bistro, we ordered chocolate zucchini bread.
 This was no dry veggie bread; it was topped with a gooey, scrumptious chocolate frosting and the bread itself was rich and moist.
 And although the chef assured us there was a lot of zucchini and other healthful foods in the bread, it tasted completely sinful - more like a cake than a bread.
 And it was huge enough to serve about four.

 I'd love to have lunch here sometime because the sandwich menu looks great.
 One listed on the menu board the day we visited was the Swamp Rabbit wrap, which features greens, hummus and veggies with vinaigrette dressing in lavash bread.
 Yum.

 The next time you're in Greenville or Travelers Rest, grab a bike or your running shoes and spend some time on the GHS Swamp Rabbit Trail.
 And don't forget to stop to eat along the way.